iiepdev/spatial_pop_projections/README.md

 ## Analysis workflow and structure

-All of the analysis components are scripted and found in the `scripts/ ` directory.
+All of the analysis components are scripted and found in the `scripts/` directory.
 The files meant to be run as scripts are at the top-level of the directory, while the functions used by the scripts are stored in their respective packages.
-In addition, a minimal example of the projection methodology is available as an interactive notebook in `notebooks/ example.ipynb`.
+In addition, a minimal example of the projection methodology is available as an interactive notebook in `notebooks/example.ipynb`.

 Below are brief descriptions of the main analysis steps, and how to run them.